 - Make Ahead & Freezing Instructions: You can make the cookie dough, roll into balls, and chill the dough balls in the refrigerator for up to 4 days.
 (See note about cookie dough chilling.)
 Cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Read my tips and tricks on how to freeze cookie dough.
 Baked cookies freeze well for up to 3 months.

 - Special Tools: KitchenAid Stand Mixer | Measuring Cups | Baking Sheet | Silpat Baking Mat | Cooling Rack

 - Jellybeans: Use your favorite variety or brand.
 I usually use Just Born brand, found in the seasonal section of most grocery stores.
 Purchase 1 standard bag.
 You’ll have leftovers.

 - Dough Chilling: Chilling the cookie dough is imperative.
 These cookies are very buttery and the colder the cookie dough, the less your sugar cookies will over-spread.
 The cookie dough can get a little hard after 1 hour in the refrigerator, so I recommend rolling the dough into balls before chilling.
-Here are all of my tips to prevent cookies from over-spreading.
+Here are all of my tips on how to prevent cookies from spreading.

 - Recipe originally published on Sally’s Baking Addiction in 2012.